Multiracial feminist theory: Criticism

+Multiracial feminism is still considered a relatively recent concept in quantitative research and has struggled to gain momentum.
 Some criticisms have been raised questioning whether multiracial feminist theory can produce measurable results due to a lack of "existing survey tools" by which to quantify or examine those experiences.
+However, Catherine Harnois writes in her book, Feminist Measure in Survey Research, that multiracial feminism may be more beneficial to feminist discourse than once assumed.